PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 #### Explicit elaboration

 Parameterized HDL distinguishes a reusable definition from its elaborated instances.
-PECOS should add an `ElaboratedLogicalCircuit` artifact between the authored `LogicalCircuit` and implementation resolution.
+PECOS should add an `ElaboratedInstrProgram` artifact between the authored `InstrProgram` and implementation resolution.
 Elaboration:

 - canonicalizes every supplied parameter value;
 - expands named convenience profiles into explicit instruction-to-